This article describes automatically creating a new approval task on a signed contract. It contains the following topics:

-With the help of our automation builder, you can now customize the entire approval flow for all contracts generated from a specific template.
+- With the help of the in-app automation builder, you can customize and centralize the entire approval flow for all contracts generated from a specific template.

-Here is a short video tutorial of the needed for the automation setup steps:
+- Here is a short video tutorial of the needed for the automation steps:

 Click on Automations tab from the main menu and then on the blue button Create new at the upper right-hand corner.